mremaud/mremaud/README.md

-- 👋 Hi, I’m Marine Remaud @mremaud
+- 👋 Hi, I’m Marine - welcome to my githubpage.

-- 👀 I’m interested in forest ecology and land surface modelling.
+- 👀 I'm a scientist interested in climate change, carbon cycle and forest ecology.

-- 🌱 I’m currently doing a post-doc at LSCE (France).
-I study Carbonyl Sulfide as a photosynthesis tracer in order to constrain the amount of carbon absorbed by plants at global scale.
-I am also working on the representation of forest disturbances in the ORCHIDEE Land Surface Model.
+- 🌱 I started as a atmospheric modeller interested in the carbon cycle, and in recent years have become more interested in photosynthesis processes and forest ecology.
+For the last two years, I studied Carbonyl Sulfide as a photosynthesis tracer in order to constrain the amount of carbon absorbed by plants at global scale.
+I currently work on the modellisation of forest disturbances in the ORCHIDEE Land Surface Model.

-- 📫 email: marine.remaud@lsce.ipsl.fr, marine.remaud@gmail.com
+- 📫  If you have questions, requests, or ideas you can contact me using the email marine.remaud@gmail.com

 <!---
 mremaud/mremaud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.